What I Do...

 How do undergraduates at TCU satisfy core curriculum requirements in natural science and history simultaneously?
 Big ideas in science are examined through the lens of whiskey.
 The steps to create whiskey are followed (or emulated, no distillers license yet!).
 Strategies for dissecting change by seeing how whiskey shaped American history are also covered.

 Collaborative Course - 2017-Present

 Cerebral Palsy & Dance

-With joy, I am working with Nina Martin again to take a collection of gifted dance students into the world of research by exploring Nina's revolutionary approach to cerebral palsy.
+With joy, I am working with Nina Martin again to travel with a collection of gifted undergraduates into the world of research by exploring Nina's revolutionary approach to cerebral palsy intervention.
 Dean Diane Snow and Dr. Phil Esposito round out the team.

 Collaborative Course - 2015

 How does recess and play impact elementary education?
 Guided by current research, student teams designed a playground for consideration by a local school.
 Collaborators include leads Debbie Rhea and Mary Patton.

 Once is not enough.
 A second cohort of students was engaged to "put the show in a box".
 The result is that performance and training tips are available on-line through the TCU IdeaFactory.
 DOC has been performed 12 times by more than 1000 middle schoolers to an audience approaching 10,000.

 Collaborative Course - 2012